Gareth Ainsworth: Wycombe Wanderers

 In an interview later that month, Ainsworth stated that the set-up at the club was a "very unique model of just the first team but it works", as his team of mainly older veteran players were in the top two of League Two despite operating without an academy, reserve team or goalkeeping coach.
 He was named as the EFL's manager of the week after overseeing a 2–1 win at Chesterfield in the last week of April despite his team initially going one goal down away from home.
 Wycombe ended the 2017–18 season in the third automatic promotion spot, leaving Ainsworth to state that "For us and Accrington to be in the top three this season, it's turned the finances of this league on its head".
 In June 2018, Gareth Ainsworth extended his contract by another three years to remain as Wycombe boss.

-He was reported to be on the manager shortlist at former club Queens Park Rangers in April 2019.
+He was reportedly on the manager shortlist at his former club, Queens Park Rangers, in April 2019.
 Wycombe ended the 2018–19 season in 17th-place, three points clear of the relegation zone.
-He was given permission to speak with divisional rivals Sunderland and was also linked with a move to Millwall in October 2019, but remained at Wycombe, stating that it would take "something special" for him to leave.
+He was permitted to speak with divisional rivals Sunderland and was also linked with a move to Millwall in October 2019, but remained at Wycombe, stating that it would take "something special" for him to leave.
 He was named as the League One Manager of the Month for November 2019 after his team picked up ten points from four games without conceding a goal.
 He signed another new contract in February 2020, which was described simply as "long-term".
 The 2019–20 season was ended early due to the COVID-19 pandemic in England, though Wycombe qualified for the play-offs in third-place after the table was concluded on points per game basis.
 Wycombe eliminated Fleetwood Town in the semi-finals and recorded a 2–1 victory over Oxford United in the final itself to secure a place in the Championship for the first time in the club's history.
-The play-offs were behind closed doors due to the pandemic and Ainsworth credited Wycombe's success to the noise and support created by the club's substitutes, support staff and directors.
+The play-offs were behind closed doors due to the pandemic, and Ainsworth credited Wycombe's success to the noise and support created by the club's substitutes, support staff and directors.

-Wycombe took their fight against to avoid relegation out of the Championship until the last day of the 2020–21 season, and were relegated in 22nd-place despite beating Middlesbrough 3–0 on the final day of the campaign; Ainsworth stated that "It might seem a strange thing to say because we’ve been relegated, but finishing third from bottom in the Championship is one of the proudest moments in my career".
+Wycombe took their fight against to avoid relegation out of the Championship until the last day of the 2020–21 season, and were relegated in 22nd-place despite beating Middlesbrough 3–0 on the final day of the campaign; Ainsworth stated that "It might seem a strange thing to say because we've been relegated, but finishing third from bottom in the Championship is one of the proudest moments in my career".
 He was linked with the vacant management position at former club Preston North End.